 path_groupbased on this state until all the paths have exited from the function.
 Then, it merges all the result states together, pulls the return value out of that state, and returns it.

-SimCC, to tell where to put the arguments and where to get the return value.
-By default, it uses a sane default for the architecture, but if you'd like to customize it, you can pass a
+SimTypeFunction, to tell where to put the arguments and where to get the return value.
+It will try to use a sane default for the architecture, but if you'd like to customize it, you can pass a

 SimCCobject in the